danieljharris/uni-frame-iot/README.md

 * You communicate to the endpoints using Json and you specify which ESP to use using its "name", which can be changed via an endpoint.

 # Libraries
-Please not this project required the following libraries at these specific versions (using newer versions not work)
+Please not this project required the following libraries at these specific versions (using newer versions will not work)
 - ArduinoJson @ 5.13.2
 - TinyUPnP @ 3.1.4